MicrosoftDocs/power-pages-docs/power-pages-docs/faqs-data-summarization.md

 ## What is data summarization API in Power Pages?

-The summarization API for Dataverse records provides summaries for records used in web pages.
+The [data summarization API](configure/data-summarization-api.md) for Dataverse records provides summaries for records used in web pages.
 Only users with access to the record can retrieve the summary.
 The API is secured using the Power Pages Auth model, protected by a CSRF (Cross-Site Request Forgery) token, and can't be used outside the pages site.
 The Power Pages maker can provide the summarization prompt using site settings.
 The end user can't modify or pass any prompt.

 ## What are the system capabilities?